Critical Area Offset Fee Fund Grant Program

 - Align with other relevant plans that have been adopted on a community-wide or city-wide basis

-The application period for 2016 is now open!
+The application period is now open!
 The application form can be downloaded here.

 The City of Baltimore is now accepting applications for the 2017 Critical Area Management Program Grants.
 Awards will be between $5,000 and $49,900.
 All non-profits are eligible to apply, including those that already have grants from the program, as long as their reporting is up to date.